Needlework Finishes and In-Progress 2016-2019

 Material Girl Kris was clearing out her stash of needlework and quilting kits and generously allowed me to claim this retired Secret Needle Night kit from The Silver Needle.
 The design features a variety of fibers stitched on an evenweave fabric.
 The cross stitching was finished in July 2017; easel finish done in Dec 2017/January 2018.

 The flatfold easel finishing instructions were no longer available on the Silver Needle website, but I found an alternative technique through Pinterest.
-Because I intend to use this technique again, I took lots of photos along the way and am drafting a separate blog post with details on the construction and assembly.
+Because I intend to use this technique again, I took lots of photos along the way and will post a separate blog entry with details on the construction and assembly.

 In January, Material Girl Denise and I traveled to Where Victoria's Angels Stitch in Clifton to retrieve her samplers that had been displayed in the shop.
 It was my first visit since Keli was a puppy and we enjoyed catching up with the shop owner, Tawny, after so many years.
 We spent an hour or so browsing through the shop and I found two dog themed kits from Mill Hill.
 I also purchased extra Westie buttons and charms.